Dinner for Schmucks: Production

 The budget for the film was split between the distributor Paramount Pictures, as well as DreamWorks Pictures and Spyglass Entertainment.
 The production budget was $69 million, but with tax credits the cost came in at $62.7 million.
 Filming of the dinner scene took place at the same location that was used for Wayne Manor in the 1960s Batman television series.

 Dinner for Schmucks is the American adaptation of the French film Le Dîner de Cons (literally, "The Dinner of Idiots").
 The film retains many familiar elements of the original, with the basic plot, including the involvement of the taxation authorities and the love triangle around the main character Tim.
 In the remake, however, Tim is made much more sympathetic (this is the first dinner he has participated in, and he is not in fact having an affair or deliberately cheating on his taxes), and the actual dinner is shown.
 Director Roach describes the film as "inspired by" the original rather than a remake.

 Title

-Debate ensued about the title's usage of the Yiddish word schmucks which is a mild cultural insult similar to "idiot" which technically refers to the penis.
+Debate ensued about the title's usage of the Yiddish word schmucks which is a mild cultural insult, similar to "idiot", but its literal meaning is a vulgar term for a penis.

 Debbie Schlussel asked whether the title should have been Dinner for Schlemiels as it would better describe the clumsy character played by Steve Carell.

 Responding in The New York Times, critic Michael Cieply determined that the intent was to be ambiguous as to which of the two main characters, played by Steve Carell and Paul Rudd, was the intended idiot.

 In The Forward, Laura Hodes suggested that 'schmucks' correctly referred instead to the behavior of the film's antagonists, the bosses of Rudd's character.